bennychak/bennychak.github.com/index.md

 ---
 layout: page
-title: Blog of Benny Chia!
+title: This is what I do.
 tagline: Supporting tagline
 ---
 {% include JB/setup %}